 Swallowing is a complicated task that needs your brain to coordinate many different muscles.
 If your stroke damages the parts of your brain that do this, then this will affect your ability to swallow.
 Swallowing problems are also known as dysphagia.

 Other effects of stroke can make eating, drinking and swallowing difficult too.
 If your arm or hand has been affected by your stroke, you may not be able to use a spoon or a cup properly.
 This can affect the way you swallow.
-If your face or lip muscles are affected, this can make you dribble.
+If your face or lip muscles are affected, you might find that saliva escapes from your mouth

 If your balance has been affected, you may not be able to sit up straight, which can make swallowing more difficult.
 If you're drowsy or not able to concentrate very well, then you may not swallow your food in the right way.